-While Zach’mother pursues a quest for justice against the shooter’s parents, holding them responsible for their son’s actions, Zach retreats into his super-secret hideout and loses himself in a world of books and art.
+While Zach’s mother pursues a quest for justice against the shooter’s parents, holding them responsible for their son’s actions, Zach retreats into his super-secret hideout and loses himself in a world of books and art.

 Mary Kubica’s publisher, after I sent them the link to my review, said they’d put me on a list for all women’s fiction and suspense books, which is what I told them I prefer to read.
 They told me if there’s anything specific that I want to read to let them know.

 So this has been a great way to get books for my daughter and I to read.
-Authors and publishers really want feedback and reviews of their books on blogs as well as social media.
+Authors and publishers really want feedback and reviews of their books on blogs as well as the mention on social media.